The new MRTOF mass spectrograph following the ZeroDegree spectrometer at RIKEN's RIBF facility: Experimental setup

 \section{Experimental setup}

 The new device has a similar design and operation to the setup reported in \cite[]{SCHURY201419}.
-In the following the present electrode configuration and the applied voltages will be shown.
-Furthermore, the in-MRTOF cleaning technology CGIMS will be introduced and contrasted with the use of an in-MRTOF deflector.
-The vacuum system and the experimental timing sequence will be discussed as well.
+Herein we present the electrode configuration and the applied voltages.
+Furthermore, an alternative in-MRTOF cleaning method, allowing for selective ion removal without the need of an in-MRTOF deflector, will be discussed.
+The vacuum system and the experimental timing sequence will be explained as well.